JonasunderscoreJones/docs.jonasjones.dev/docs/misc/linux/server-admin/docker-mailserver.md

 # Docker Mailserver

 This guide installs docker-mailserver with SSL/TLS for secure incoming and outgoing mail.
-Below each step includes explanations of what it accomplishes.

 ## Step 1: Create project directory
 ```bash